merrillhuang/Tic-Tac-Toe/README.md

 Added hover/preview effects for the board
 * Using mouseEnter to change things when mouse pointer enters a square and mouseOut to revert the square back to default state
 * Didn't use mouseOver, was having issues changing back to original state when no longer mousing over

+Would really like to pursue adding multiplayer in the future with FireBase.